-LTA guidelines for players can be found here.
+LTA guidelines for players must be followed.
+These can be found here.

 Club Rules and Members Guide

 Our Members Guide incorporates the club’s rules and formal constitution.
 A copy can be viewed here.

 This Diversity and Inclusion Policy, Standards, Code of Conduct and Reporting Procedure are applicable to Binfield Tennis Association and are based on similar policies of the LTA, Tennis Scotland, Tennis Wales and the Tennis Foundation.

 As a club we contribute actively to enable more people to play tennis more often, in a manner that it is safe, inclusive, and fair.
 This applies regardless of a person’s age, disability, gender reassignment status, sex, marital or civil partnership status, pregnancy or maternity, race, sex, sexual orientation, religion, race or sexual orientation, socioeconomic status or any other background.
 A copy of the club’s full Diversity and Inclusion Policy is available for downloading here.

 We recognise that many concerns and/or disclosures may have both safeguarding and diversity and inclusion elements to them.
 This policy reflects this through its reporting procedures, which replicate the safeguarding concern reporting procedures.

 This Policy strives to minimise risk and support our venue, programmes, events and individuals to deliver and experience a positive tennis experience for everyone.
 The Reporting Procedures in the full Policy outline how to respond to safeguarding or discrimination concerns/disclosures.

 Confirmation of the club’s public liability insurance can be downloaded from here.